frankaemika/docs/source/tutorial.rst

 The robot can be moved by executing one of many examples provided with ``libfranka``, like the ``generate_joint_velocity_motion`` example.
 As already mentioned before, the :ref:`brakes <troubleshooting_open_brakes>` and the user stop must be released before moving, otherwise an error is printed.
-This example will move the last four joints for +/-0.2 RAD.
+This example will move the last four joints by +/-12 degrees.
 Verify that the robot has enough free space to move without colliding.
 Then, execute the following command from the ``libfranka`` build directory: